Guide to Asbestos Trust Fund Claims - (800) 291-0963

 🏗️ Construction Sites (Statewide)

-Asbestos roofing, flooring, and wall insulation were widely used across Alabama construction sites.
-Carpenters, roofers, and laborers disturbed asbestos materials during installation, renovations, and demolition, exposing themselves and nearby residents to hazardous fibers.
+Asbestos roofing, flooring, siding, and wall insulation were widely used.
+Carpenters, roofers, and laborers inhaled fibers during installation, renovations, and demolition of older structures.

 🚗 Auto Shops

-Workers in auto shops faced asbestos exposure from brake linings, clutches, and gaskets.
-Cutting, grinding, and installing these parts released dangerous fibers, placing mechanics and nearby employees at significant risk of inhalation.
+Mechanics encountered asbestos from brake linings, clutches, and gaskets.
+Cutting, grinding, and installing these parts released dangerous fibers into the air.

 🚂 Rail Yards

-Rail yard employees were exposed to asbestos through locomotive insulation, brake pads, and engine repair.
-Frequent maintenance activities spread harmful fibers into the air, endangering railroad workers, engineers, and nearby staff in daily operations.
+Rail yard workers were exposed through locomotive insulation, brake pads, and engine repair.
+Maintenance activities spread fibers into the air, endangering railroad workers and nearby staff.

 🏫 Public Schools & Colleges